Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 Wait for at least 5 minutes and let the Canvas cool down, then remove the picture slowly, and your Canvas is ready.

-Method 2: Sublimate On Canvas Without Lamination
+Method 2: Without Lamination

-You can sublimate designs onto Canvas without the lamination process with the help of polyester fabric.
 The entire process is the same except for a few things.

 Frequently Asked Questions